SahibDK/FileSize-Visualizer/README.md

 ### Prerequisites

 - Windows 10 or later

+### Installation

+#### Option 1: Run the Executable

+1. Download the latest release from the releases page
+2. Extract the ZIP file
+3. Run `FileSize.UI.exe`

+#### Option 2: Build from Source

+1. Prerequisites:
-- .NET 6.0 SDK or later
+   - .NET 9.0 SDK or later
    - Visual Studio 2022 or later

-### Installation

-1. Clone the repository:
+2. Clone the repository:
    ```
    git clone https://github.com/YourUsername/FileSize-Visualizer.git
    ```

-2. Open the solution in Visual Studio:
+3. Open the solution in Visual Studio:
    ```
    FileSize-Visualizer.sln
    ```

-3. Build and run the application.
+4. Build and run the application.

+### Building the Executable

+To build a standalone executable:

+1. Run the `build-exe.bat` script in the root directory
+2. The executable will be created in the `publish` folder
+3. Run `run-exe.bat` to launch the application

 ## Usage